Andra-Fauzi/TRANS-FILE/README.md

 TRANS-FILE

-its just File Transfer Server that using cpp and boost.asio i create this because hobby and i like cpp
+its just File Transfer Server this using rust i create this because hobby